jenkinsci/plasticscm-plugin/README.md

 * **Delete workspace** will remove the entire workspace contents and create a new one.
 Useful if you absolutely want to start every build from scratch.
 It might increase the build time if your workspace is big, though.
 It's equivalent to disabling _Use update_ in older versions.

+You can also define specific credentials to be used by Plastic SCM in the context of the job.
+You can select the target working mode, which can be one of these:

+* **Use system configuration**
+  * Don't specify credentials for this job, rely on an existing `client.conf` file in the machine.
+* **User & password**
+  * If your targeted Plastic SCM Server uses Plastic SCM user/password authentication, this is the option to choose.
+* **LDAP / Cloud**
+  * The appropriate choice if your targeted Plastic SCM Server is a Plastic Cloud organization or it uses LDAP as authentication provider.

+Then, for _User & password_ and _LDAP / Cloud_ you need to specify credentials using the Jenkins Credentials API.

 ![Freestyle configuration](doc/img/freestyle-configuration.png)